PythonCharmers/python-future/README.rst

 :A: ``future`` is a higher-level interface that incorporates the ``six``
     module.
-They share the same goal of making it possible to write a single-source codebase that works
-    on both Python 2 and Python 3 without modification. ``future`` offers a cleaner interface that works with standard Python 3 code and supports more new Python 3 features.
+They share the same goal of making it possible to write a single-source codebase that works on both Python 2 and Python 3 without modification. ``future`` makes it easier to write standard Python 3 code that is a cleaner interface that runs on both platforms, and ``future`` provides a more complete set of support for Python 3's features.

     Codebases that use ``six`` directly tend to be mixtures of Python 2 code, Python 3 code, and ``six``-specific wrapper